Published Apr 18, 2025

-Starting May 19, 2025, Microsoft Defender for Mobile will log open Wi-Fi connections and suspicious certificate detections as events instead of generating alerts.
-This change aims to reduce alert fatigue while maintaining visibility.
-No action is required from admins, but reviewing Intune policies is recommended.
+The update to Microsoft Defender for Mobile will log open Wi-Fi and suspicious certificate detections as events instead of alerts starting late May 2025.
+This change aims to reduce alert fatigue and improve triage efficiency.
+No action is required from admins, and current security settings remain unchanged.
+GCC organizations can disregard this message.

 As part of our ongoing efforts to enhance the Microsoft Defender for Mobile security portal experience, we are updating the ‘Open Wi-Fi’ and ‘Cert Detection for Android’ features within the Network Protection suite.
 Effective May 19, 2025, when a user connects to an open Wi-Fi network on a mobile device, an alert will no longer be generated on the security portal.
 Instead, this activity will be recorded as an event and viewable under the device timeline.
 Similarly, detecting a suspicious certificate during download and installation will also be recorded as an event rather than generating an alert.
 This change ensures administrators still have visibility without generating alerts there by reducing fatigue.